E-Resources

 • The Daily Item

-Login with username “sau@noblenet.org” and password “sauguslibrary”.
+Login with username “sau@noblenet.org” and password “SauguspL”.

 To read and search back issues, click on the E-edition, then click on archive on the menu at the top right.